The Etiquette of Managing a Resignation

 – If the employee still wants to resign the following day, accept the resignation.

 – Respond in writing if the final answer is still a resignation.
-In this response, refer to accepting the resignation “in good faith”.
+In this response, refer to accepting the resignation “in good faith”. - Handling a resignation when the employee is going to work for a competitor:

 – Consider whether you should pay them in lieu of notice (if you don’t wish to have the employee remain in your business).